freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/materials.md

 Physics materials are a way to group common behavior among certain objects, but contrarily to rendered materials, you can also *not* assign a physics material to an object and set each of those four parameters individually.

 > [!note]
-> In Visual Pinball, the physical parameters are part of the rendered material, so there is only one notion of material.
+> Contrary to VPE - in Visual Pinball, the physical parameters are part of the rendered material, so there is only one notion of material.

 ## Conversion from Visual Pinball